How to Build a Bigger and Straighter Upper Back

-The good news is that both of these issues are the same issue.
-You can think of posture as simply being weakness in the muscles that are supposed to hold your body in the proper position.
-So if we can bulk up your upper back muscles, we can also simultaneously improve your posture.
-The trick is to make sure that you’re engaging all of the relevant muscles, including the prime movers and the stabilizer muscles in both your upper back and your core.
+The good news is both of these issues are the same issue.
+You can think of posture as weakness in the muscles that are supposed to hold your body in the proper position.
+If you can learn how to lift weights with good posture, you’ll strengthen these muscles, and your posture will improve.

-As we mentioned above, having a bony upper back that rounds over with kyphosis is incredibly common with naturally skinny ectomorphs.
+As we mentioned above, having a bony upper back that rounds over with kyphosis is incredibly common with naturally skinny guys.
 That’s because these issues go together.
-A weak upper back won’t be able to hold your body with the correct posture.
+A weak upper back won’t be able to hold your body in the correct posture.

-That means that the best fix for a bony back is to pack a ton of muscle onto it.
+The best fix for bad posture is to get bigger and stronger.
 Now, that doesn’t mean just doing rows and pull-ups/pulldowns.
-Those exercises will do a great job of strengthening your lats, traps, and rear delts, but we also want to strengthen all of your spinal erectors and postural muscles.
+Those exercises will greatly strengthen your lats, traps, and rear delts, but we also want to strengthen all of your spinal erectors and postural muscles.
 That will accomplish three things:

 There are a few great exercises for that.